fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 ### Exercise 11.18

-We have set up a channel <i>fullstack\_webhook</i> to the course Discord group of this course [https://study.cs.helsinki.fi/discord/join/fullstack](https://study.cs.helsinki.fi/discord/join/fullstack) for testing a messaging integration.
+We have set up a channel <i>fullstack\_webhook</i> to the course Discord group o[https://study.cs.helsinki.fi/discord/join/fullstack](https://study.cs.helsinki.fi/discord/join/fullstack) for testing a messaging integration.

 Register now to Discord if you have not already done that.
 You will also need a <i>Discord webhook</i> in this exercise.
 You find the webhook in the pinned message of the channel <i>fullstack\_webhook</i>.
 Please do not commit the webhook to GitHub!

 #### 11.18 Build success/failure notification action

-You can find dozens of third party actions from [GitHub Action Marketplace](https://github.com/marketplace?type=actions) by using the search phrase [discord](https://github.com/marketplace?type=actions&query=discord).
+You can find quite a few of third party actions from [GitHub Action Marketplace](https://github.com/marketplace?type=actions) by using the search phrase [discord](https://github.com/marketplace?type=actions&query=discord).
 Pick one for this exercise.
-My choice was [discord-message-notif](https://github.com/marketplace/actions/discord-message-notify) since it has quite many stars and a decent documentation.
+My choice was [discord-webhook-notify)](https://github.com/marketplace/actions/discord-webhook-notify) since it has quite many stars and a decent documentation.

 Setup the action so that it gives two types of notifications:
 - A success indication if a new version gets deployed
 - An error indication if a build fails

-In the case of an error, the notification should be a bit more verbose to help developers finding quickly what was the error and which is the commit that caused it.
+In the case of an error, the notification should be a bit more verbose to help developers finding quickly which is the commit that caused it.

-See [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#job-status-check-functions) how to check the job status!
+See [here](https://docs.github.com/en/actions/learn-github-actions/expressions#status-check-functions) how to check the job status!

 Your notifications may look like the following: